-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL7 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
+Both the M5 and the E-PL7 have been discontinued, but can regularly be found used on ebay.
+The E-PL7 was replaced by the Olympus E-PL8, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon M5 better than the Olympus E-PL7 or vice versa?
 The listing below highlights the relative strengths of the two models.